 If you are a fan of Game of Thrones, you will notice many spots where the show had been shot.

-There aren’t any cars allowed inside of the walls so that whole part of the city is pedestrian only.
+There aren’t any cars allowed inside of the walls so that the whole part of the city is pedestrian-only.

 Local tip: Always check the cruise ship times before visiting Old Town because it will get busy!
 Plan your visit after the crowd is gone and meanwhile, you can relax on the beach.
 If you are staying more than just one day, see which days are the busiest and you can do day trips from Dubrovnik to escape the crowds during these days.